-- 6. The Headmaster and SLT play an active role in monitoring the implementation of the Equal Opportunities Policy, for delegating responsibilities and tasks to other staff, and for ensuring that the Policy is known and understood by staff, pupils and parents.
-They are supported in this by the Governing Body. - 7.
-The College Deputy Head and the Head of Preparatory School are responsible for ensuring equal opportunities in the curriculum. - 8.
-All staff are responsible for following the Policy and reporting any incidents involving a breach of the Policy to the Headmaster or another member of SLT.
-Any incidents of racist or homophobic bullying or sexual harassment or similar behaviour related to any other protected characteristic amongst pupils will be taken extremely seriously and must be dealt with appropriately.
+6. The Headmaster and SLT play an active role in monitoring the implementation of the Equal Opportunities Policy, for delegating responsibilities and tasks to other staff, and for ensuring that the Policy is known and understood by staff, pupils and parents.
+They are supported in this by the Governing Body.

+7. The Senior Deputy Head and the Head of Preparatory School are responsible for ensuring equal opportunities in the curriculum.

+8. All staff are responsible for following the Policy and reporting any incidents involving a breach of the Policy to the Headmaster or another member of SLT.
+Any incidents of racist or homophobic bullying or sexual harassment amongst pupils will be taken extremely seriously and must be dealt with appropriately.
 The matter must be reported to the Headmaster or another member of SLT.
-Procedures outlined in the Anti-Bullying Policy will then be applicable. - 9.
-All staff have a legal duty not to exclude, bully or otherwise harass other staff.
-The School will also have, from October 2024, a legal duty to take reasonable steps to prevent sexual harassment of staff by third parties.
+Procedures outlined in the Anti-Bullying Policy will then be applicable.

+9. All staff have a legal duty not to exclude, bully or otherwise harass other staff.
 For allegations of bullying and harassment, staff should refer to the Grievance Procedure.